formax68/zendesk-ai-agent/README.md

 # Zendesk AI Agent

-A simple Python project to interact with the Zendesk API and fetch tickets and their comments.
+A simple Python project to interact with the Zendesk and use chatgtp to summarize ticket comments and suggest next actions.

 ## Setup